internxt/payments-server/README.md

 - Install yarn (`npm i -g yarn`)
 - Run the needed services with `cd infrastructure && docker-compose up`
 - Rename `.env.template` to `.env` and fill the empty variables
+- Go to '.env' and set STRIPE_SECRET_KEY as the value you can found on Stripe Dashboard on dev mode (Search Bar > Api Keys > Secret Key)
-- Redirect webhooks to your local server `stripe listen --forward-to localhost:8000/webhook`
+- Redirect webhooks to your local server `stripe listen --forward-to localhost:8003/webhook`
-- Run `yarn dev`
+- Run `yarn run dev`

 ### Nice to know